If you want to travel to Iran as a tourist or a medical tourist, this guide could help you with the Iran clothing for women.

-You may be one of the people who are enthusiastic to visit this truly ancient and unique land, but some rumors make you hesitate to travel to Iran.
-In media you may have heard of toughness about women dress code in Iran.
-But are these rumors true? does Iranian government treat so harsh toward women?
+You may be enthusiastic about visiting Iran, this truly ancient and unique land, but some rumors make you hesitate to travel to Iran.
+In the media, you may have heard of toughness about women’s dress code in Iran.
+But are these rumors true?
+Does the Iranian government treat so harshly toward women?

-In a word, no. Hijab rules are not so strict that you’ve heard of.
-Specially for tourists they are more easygoing that in the worst situation they only request you to observe the hijab regulations (typically in a kind way).
-So there’s nothing to be worried about and if you are a solo woman travelling to Iran, with observing minimum requirements you’ll face no problems.
+In a word, no. Hijab rules are not as strict as you’ve heard.
+Especially tourists are more easygoing in the worst situation, they only request you to observe the hijab regulations (typically in a kind way).
+So there’s nothing to be worried about, and if you are a solo woman traveling to Iran, with observing minimum requirements, you’ll face no problems.

-You probably have heard of the chador and neghab and these things may have made you anxious. if not, I told you. the chador is that long dark garment women wear over other clothes to cover their body completely and the neghab is a garment which covers face.
-But don’t mix up Iran with Saudi Arabia, because chador is completely optional and neghab is a garment which is worn in old times and no longer is common in Iran.
-You rarely encounter women wearing chador and almost all the girls do not use chador anymore.
+You probably have heard of the chador, and “NEGHAB” These things may have made you anxious.
+If not, I told you.
+The chador is that long dark garment women wear over other clothes to cover their bodies entirely, and the neghab is a garment that covers the face.
+But don’t mix up Iran with Saudi Arabia, because the chador is entirely optional and the neghab is a garment worn in old times and no longer is common in Iran.
+You rarely encounter women wearing a chador, and almost all the girls do not use chador anymore.

-In holy places like ancient mosques you probably have to wear the chador.
+In holy places like ancient mosques, you probably have to wear a chador.
 But you do not need to carry a chador with yourself.
 You’ll be borrowed a chador for free in the entrance of the mosque or shrine.